(Read about the 2010 lyric change below).

 The line changed, and the new version, are:

-You can watch the TV documentary, broadcast by The History Channel, here (Amazon Instant Video, free on some devices).
+To watch the TV documentary, originally broadcast by The History Channel, click here or on the image at the left (Amazon Instant Video, free with ads with Silverlight browser add-on, or you can purchase it without ads).

 Wreck Of The Edmund Fitzgerald